Events

 Thank you to CORE for bringing us this concert series!
 For more information, visit the Curran Orchard Resource Enthusiasts (CORE) website.

-Make plans to have “dinner out” on Market Square every Wednesday from July 20 to Aug.
-31 at Music on the Square from 6 to 8 p.m.
+Make plans to have “dinner out” on Market Square on specific Wednesday evenings this summer as Music on the Square takes place from 6 to 8 p.m.
 Enjoy a different band each week, accompanied by a different food truck vendor as well!

-- August 17 - Mark Hurwitz and Gin Creek - blues, roots rock - with Boss Mama (Burgers, American)
+- August 2 - Mark Hurwitz and Gin Creek

 Don’t miss this chance to gather together again with friends and neighbors while enjoying great food and music.